 |Title:||Assistant Coach - Defensive Line|

-Michael Horan enters his fifth season as an assistant coach for Harvard football in 2013.
-Horan is in his second season in the top position with the defensive line in after serving for three years as assistant defensive line coach.
+Michael Horan enters his sixth season as an assistant coach for Harvard football in 2014.
+Horan is in his third season in the top position with the defensive line after serving for three years as assistant defensive line coach.

 He recruits student-athletes in Texas and the southwest United States, including Oklahoma and Colorado.

 Horan's defensive line helped Harvard claim its 15th Ivy League title in 2013.
 The squad made up the nation's sixth-best rushing defense (97.3 yards allowed per game) while the Crimson's scoring defense came in at 25th allowing just 22.7 points per game.
 Harvard recovered 13 fumbles to tie for 15th nationally and lead the Ancient Eight while Zach Hodges and Norman Hayes landed in the nation's top-16 for forced fumbles.
 Seven Crimson linemen earned All-Ivy honors including Hodges, who was the recipient of the Asa C. Bushnell Cup, and Joshua Boyd who was a unanmious first-team selection.

 In Horan’s first season heading up the defensive line, the group helped Harvard lead the nation in rushing defense (69.4 yards allowed per game) and sacks (4.2 per game).
 Defensive ends Zach Hodges and John Lyon ’13 ranked among the nation’s top 20 in sacks per game, and three linemen earned All-Ivy honors.

 In 2011, defensive tackle Josue Ortiz ’12 was named the Ivy League’s Defensive Player of the Year and was an All-America selection.
 Harvard’s defense led the Ivies in scoring defense, rushing defense and sacks and ranked among the nation’s top 15 teams in each of those categories.